Charles N. Fowler

-He retired from the House in 1910 to seek election to the U.S. Senate but narrowly lost the Republican nomination to Governor Edward C. Stokes in the state's first direct primary election.
-He lost a second match with Stokes by a much wider margin in the 1913 gubernatorial primary.

-Early life and career
+Early life

-Fowler was born in Lena, Illinois on November 2, 1852.
+Charles Newell Fowler was born on November 2, 1852, in Lena, Illinois.
 He attended the public schools in Lena and Beloit College.
 He graduated from Yale College in 1876 where he was a member of Skull and Bones.
-He then attended the University of Chicago Law School and graduated in 1878.
+He was a member of Yale Crew.
+He then taught school and graduated from the University of Chicago Law School in 1878.
+He was admitted to the bar in 1878.

+Early career

-He was admitted to the bar in 1878 and commenced the practice of law in Beloit, Kansas.
-Fowler moved to Cranford, New Jersey in 1883 and to Elizabeth, New Jersey in 1891 and engaged in banking, serving as president of a mortgage company.
+Fowler commenced the practice of law in Beloit, Kansas.
+Fowler moved to Cranford, New Jersey, in 1883 and to Elizabeth, New Jersey, in 1891.
+He engaged in banking, serving as president of a mortgage company.

+Political career

-Fowler was a member of the Republican State Committee from 1898 to 1907.
+Fowler was a Republican.
+He was chairman of the Republican city committee of Elizabeth for a number of years.
+He was a member of the Republican State Committee from 1898 to 1907.